 Whether you want to get your pet’s weight down or simply monitor their weight as they age, our nurses offer weight check appointments.
 In these appointments, we track and help manage your pet’s weight, whilst advising on pet nutrition, exercise and portion control.
 We recommend weight checks for young, developing puppies; for overweight and obese pets, and for animal breeds which are susceptible to weight gain.
 These appointments are free of charge.

 Dental health is a very important part of your pet’s regime.
 Plaque can build up on their teeth causing bad breath and yellow tarter, which leads to tooth decay and disease.
 We offer free dental checks and provide tips and assistance on maintaining your pets dental health.
 You can find more information on Dental Health here.

 The rise of obesity in pets has consequently led to a rise in diabetes.
 If your pet has been diagnosed with diabetes, we will assign you a veterinary nurse who will offer you regular guidance and support on managing this condition in your pet.

 Kitten & Puppy Support

 Homing a kitten or puppy can be daunting, especially if you have never had one before.
-We offer free appointments with one of our veterinary nurses to chat to you about your kitten or puppy.
+We offer free appointments with one of our veterinary nurses to chat with you about your kitten or puppy.
 They will advise on growth charts for your breed, nutrition, exercise, insurance, vaccinations, parasite treatments, grooming, dental health.
-Or nurses can also answer other questions or concerns you may have about your new pet.
+Our nurses can also answer other questions or concerns you may have about your new pet.

 Flea, Tick and Worming

-If we have not seen your pet in awhile, we might request that you swing by the practice with your pet so that we can get an up-to-date weight for your pet.
+If we have not seen your pet in a while, we might request that you swing by the practice with your pet so that we can get an up-to-date weight for your pet.
 With a recent weight, we can ensure the correct dosage of product is dispensed.